castorini/pyserini/docs/conceptual-framework2.md

 Instead, really try to understand what's going on.

 Following the onboarding path, this lesson does **not** introduce any new concepts.
-Rather, the focus is to solidify previously introduced concepts and connect the bi-encoder architecture to implementations in Pyserini.
+Rather, the focus is to solidify previously introduced concepts and to connect the bi-encoder architecture to implementations in Pyserini.
 Informally, we're "peeling back the covers".

 **Learning outcomes** for this guide, building on previous steps in the onboarding path, are divided into three parts.